jlfaucher/mini-Prolog/README.md

 #### atom(X)

-Succeeds if X is an identifier.
+Succeeds if X is a symbol.

 #### integer(X)